rust-lang/rust-by-example/src/macros.md

 3. Variadic interfaces.
 Sometimes you want to define an interface that takes a variable number of arguments.
-An example is `println!` which could take any number of arguments, depending on the format string!.
+An example is `println!` which could take any number of arguments, depending on the format string.
 (More on this later)